illinia/healthapp/README.md

 Many calculating apps are too much complex.<br>
-This app has simple calculating, profile function and is going to have SNS, Chat functions soon.
+This app has simple SNS, calculating, profile function and is going to have Chat function soon.

-## How to use
+## How To Use

 <details>
-    <summary>자세히</summary>
+    <summary>Detail</summary>
     <br>

 *How to login*